-- The registered manager understood legal obligations, including conditions of Care Quality Commission (CQC) registration and those of other organisations.
+- The registered manager understood legal obligations, including conditions of CQC registration and those of other organisations.
 We found the service had clear lines of responsibility and accountability.
 People spoke positively about how the service was managed.
-They informed us the registered manager was visible and had a good understanding of their relatives needs and backgrounds. - Policies and procedures provided guidance around the duty of candour responsibility if something was to go wrong.
+They informed us the registered manager was visible and had a good understanding of their needs and backgrounds. - Policies and procedures provided guidance around the duty of candour responsibility if something was to go wrong.